gfxdisp/FovVideoVDP/README.md

   * The python command line interface can now accept HDR video files and OpenEXR images.
   * [PU21-PSNR](https://github.com/gfxdisp/pu21) can be run in addition to FovVideoVDP
   * Added new command line options: `--full-screen-resize`, `--metrics`, `--temp-padding`, `--feature`, `--output-dir`
-  * Faster decoding for large (4k) videos when run on CUDA.
+  * Faster decoding for large (4k) videos when run on CUDA (python, the command line interface `fvvdp`).
   * The prediction may differ slightly because of the way video files are handled and processed.
 There are no changes in the metric.
+  * Fixed issue when reading video frames in python freezed on some platforms (issue with python's `/dev/null` redirection)

 * v1.1.3 - 18 October 2022
   * Added "raw" heatmap type to the command line.